typeable/compaREST/test/golden/common/maximum-lowered/report.md

 #### `$(Number)`

-Expected upper bound 3.0 inclusive but but found 2.0 inclusive.
+Upper bound changed from 3.0 inclusive to 2.0 inclusive.